 Dave has also been a member of the Non Commercial Users Constituency of ICANN.The Non-commercial Users Constituency (NCUC) is the home for civil society organizations in ICANN’s Generic Names Supporting Organization (GNSO).
 With real voting power in ICANN, it develops and supports Internet policies that favour non-commercial communication and activity on the Internet.

-Dave is a Member of the Public Interest Registry .ORG Advisory Council.
+Dave has been a Member of the Public Interest Registry .ORG Advisory Council.
 Public Interest Registry (www.pir.org) is a not-for-profit corporation created by the Internet Society to manage the .ORG domain.
 PIR’s mission is to manage the .ORG domain in an exemplary manner while educating and empowering the global non-commercial community to more effectively utilize the Internet.
 PIR is based in Reston, Virginia.
 PIR created the .ORG Worldwide Advisory Council in 2003 to focus solely on .ORG issues.
 It is made up of leaders from the broad spectrum of the non-commercial world.
 The Council serves as a key resource to the PIR Board and Staff to incorporate worldwide input on policies, strategies, programs, and services affecting the international non-commercial community.

 Dave has been a member of the The African Stakeholders Network (ASN) of the United Nations Information and Communication Technologies Task Force.
 The ASN has been launched to ensure that United Nations-efforts to bridge the digital divide in Africa are better coordinated, more inclusive and reflective of the significant efforts already underway to develop an African information society.
 He has been a member of the following working groups of the UN ICT Task Force http://www.unicttaskforce.org/perl/user.pl?do=profile;id=2525.